 Freedom of expression is one of the most important freedoms in a democratic society.
-Without this freedom, the rights and freedoms; therefore, to make it found that it could undoubtedly discourage other judges in the future from making statements critical of public institutions or policies, for fear of the loss of the judicial office.35 Also, in applicant's removal from the position of President of the Supreme Court had a "chilling effect" on the expression of professional opinions by other judges, the independence of the judiciary and the rule of law in Hungary.36 Evidently, the nature and the severity of the sanction is an important factor that needs to be taken into account when assessing the proportionality of the state's interference.
-It is also of great significance to note that disciplinary proceedings and procedural guarantees towards members of the judiciary are also a huge factor that the Court takes into account when measuring whether the state's interference was proportionate to the aim pursued.37 sure that individuals feel that their rights and freedoms are protected in the best possible way, the judiciary has to enjoy great public confidence.
+Without this freedom, the progress of the society as a whole or of a man or a woman as an individual would be challenging.
+Freedom of speech is not an absolute right and, as such, is subject to restrictions as long as they are justified for the purpose of preserving the basic interests of a democratic society, as described in our hypothetical case.
+When it comes to the freedom of expression of judges, it is important to note that judges, as the holders of one of the most important functions in a society have greater responsibility in this respect.
+While performing his/her duties, a judge decides on individuals' rights and freedoms; therefore, to make sure that individuals feel that their rights and freedoms are protected in the best possible way, the judiciary has to enjoy great public confidence.
 This is one of the most important duties and responsibilities of a judge and all judges have agreed to it when they decided to become members of the judiciary.
 For that reason, there are some ethical principles and rules of behavior the judges have to comply with for the sake of preservation and improvement of dignity and reputation of judges and the judiciary.
 One of those ethical principles is impartiality, as a basic value required from a judge and one of the most important values of the judiciary.